-For the alpine Himalayan trekkers, we suggest trek during pre and post Monsoon.
-Because for the travel photography that is the best time to trek in Nepal due to the clear sky and stable weather.
+For the alpine Himalayan trekkers, we suggest trekking during pre and post Monsoon.
+Because for travel photography is the best time to trek in Nepal due to the clear sky and stable weather.
 Annapurna Base Camp Trek, Everest Base Camp Trek, Poon Hill Trek, and Annapurna circuit trek can be very crowded in this season.

-Be noted that for waterfall and farmland lovers the summer season is appropriate for trekking and tour in Nepal.
-For Kathmandu and Pokhara and other cities, all travelers can visit all year around.
+Be noted that for waterfall and farmland lovers, the summer season is appropriate for trekking and touring in Nepal.
+For Kathmandu and Pokhara and other cities, all travelers can visit all year round.

 5. Altitude Can Kill:

-If you have already traveled the alpine Himalayas more than 3000meter before maybe you have some information on Altitude sickness of the Himalayas like Elbrus, Nepal or Kilimanjaro, Tanzania.
+If you have already traveled the alpine Himalayas more than 3000 meters before maybe you have some information on Altitude sickness in the Himalayas like Elbrus, Nepal, or Kilimanjaro, Tanzania.

 For all trekkers who did not get the best information, they can read our Nepal travel blog altitude sickness of Nepal.
 Because with High-altitude pulmonary edema (HAPE) and High-altitude cerebral edema (HACE) make some liquid or blood inside your lungs and can be dead or fluid or water in the brain respectively.

-Before starting, your trekking journey of high altitude Himnalays consults your doctor and trekking guide about Diamox and mountain accidents information pretty advance.
+Before starting, your trekking journey in high altitude Himalayas consults your doctor and trekking guide about Diamox and mountain accidents information pretty advance.
 They give your best information about gaining elevation in the Himalayas pretty nicely.